lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 use Molpher-lib to easily generate thousands of new compounds from a single molecule.

-The :class:`~Molpher.Molpher` class serves this purpose.
+The :class:`~.core.morphing.Molpher.Molpher` class serves this purpose.
 It aggregates morphing operators and randomly applies them to the specified compound structure.
 For example, we can use it to generate various structures derived from captopril that have some atoms replaced, removed or added like so: